pete-rai/flowfree-player/README.md

 ## Overview

 This node module automatically plays [FlowFree](https://www.bigduckgames.com/flowfree) on a connected Android device.
 It can play any board size, but is limited to rectangular boards and board without obstructions.
-You can see it in action by watching this demonstration video:
+You can see it in action by watching this video:

 > http://TODO